-3 found dead and 3 hit by a van in linked incidents in English city of Nottingham, police say
+3 found dead and 3 injured in related violence in English city of Nottingham, police say

-LONDON (AP) — Three people were found dead in the English city of Nottingham, and three others were hit and injured by a van in linked early-morning incidents on Tuesday, police said.
+LONDON (AP) — A man was arrested on suspicion of murder in the English city of Nottingham Tuesday after three people were found dead and three others were hit and injured by a van in related early-morning incidents, police said.

-A 31-year-old man has been arrested on suspicion of murder, Nottinghamshire Police said.

-“This is an horrific and tragic incident which has claimed the lives of three people,” said Chief Constable Kate Meynell.
+“This is an horrific and tragic incident which has claimed the lives of three people,” said Nottinghamshire Police Chief Constable Kate Meynell.

-She said two people were found dead in one street just after 4 a.m. and a third in a different street, separately from the van incident.
-The three injured people were being treated in a hospital.
+She said two people were found dead in one street just after 4 a.m. and a third on a different street.
+The three wounded by the van were at a different location and were being treated in a hospital.
 There was no immediate word on their condition.

+Witness Lynn Haggitt told reporters that a white van pulled up beside her at 5:30 a.m. and she saw the driver look in his mirror and spot a police car approaching slowly from behind without its lights on.
+The van then drove into a man and woman at a street corner.

+“He went straight into them, he didn’t even bother to turn, just went back straight into them,” Haggitt said.
+“The lady ended up on the curb, and then he backed up the white van and he went, speeded up Parliament Street with the police cars following him.”

+She said the man appeared to have a head injury but was helped to his feet.
+The woman was sitting on the curb and appeared to be OK.

 Police gave no immediate indication of a possible motive.
+The investigation was being led by local police, not counterterrorism officers.

 “We believe these three incidents are all linked and we have a man in custody,” Meynell said.
 “This investigation is at its early stages and a team of detectives is working to establish exactly what has happened.”

-The update came after emergency services flooded central Nottingham in what police called an “ongoing serious incident” in the central English city.
+Prime Minister Rishi Sunak called it a shocking incident and asked that police be given time to investigate the crime.

+“My thoughts are with those injured, and the family and loved ones of those who have lost their lives,” Sunak said.

-Images on social media showed police standing near cordons at several locations in the city center.
+Images on social media showed police, some with rifles, standing near cordons at several locations in the city center.

 The city’s tram network said it had suspended all services.